xmok/quickchat/README.md

 AI was used in the following places:

 1. To generate personalities for AI characters themselves
-2. To re-check my Docker Compose file once I was done with it
+2. To re-check my Docker Compose file once I was done with them

 ---